rsenno/kickstarter-analysis/Written_Report_Draft_In_Progress.md

 ![Theater Outcomes by Launch Date](resources/Theater_Outcomes_vs_Launch.png)

-Note in the chart above that although successful and failed campaigns tended to rise and fall together both in the first few months of the year and the last few months of the year, the successful campaigns rose much higher in May than the failed ones, and even though the total number of successful campaigns began to fall after that, they still outpaced the failed ones by significantly higher margin in June and July before settling back a more typical distance above failed campaigns in August.
+Note in the chart above that although successful and failed campaigns tended to rise and fall together both in the first few months of the year and the last few months of the year, the successful campaigns rose much higher in May than the failed ones, and even though the total number of successful campaigns began to fall after that, they still outpaced the failed ones by a significantly higher margin in June and July before settling back a more typical distance above failed campaigns in August.
 In contrast, the number of failed campaigns was relatively even for May through July.

 ### Analysis of Outcomes Based on Goals